Why You Should Turn Your Followers Into A Community & How to Get Started

 Sign up for free today

-People in your community also get to express themselves more and share their story, rather than just you sharing your story with them.
-This part of community products are especially known to produce what’s called a “network effect” – which simply means that the more people use it and are compatible with it, the better the product itself becomes.
+Within your community, individuals have the chance to express themselves and share their stories, creating a more interactive environment.
+This unique aspect of community products is renowned for triggering a “network effect.”
+Simply put, as more people engage with and find compatibility in the platform, the product itself continues to improve.
 That means more people will join, the product will keep improving, and the fanbase will keep growing.

 When it comes to building a community, however, there are steps to take so it doesn’t end up like one of those sad, Facebook group communities where nobody talks, statuses don’t get seen, the members aren’t fully invested – and it just eventually becomes a spam group that no one uses.